Bill Veeck: Chicago White Sox

 When his health improved, Veeck made an unsuccessful attempt to buy the Washington Senators, then operated the Suffolk Downs race track in Boston in 1969–70.
 He also tried to buy the Baltimore Orioles in 1974 but failed due to troubles with the IRS.
-Veeck was not heard from again in baseball ownership circles until 1975, when he repurchased the White Sox from John Allyn (sole owner since 1969).
-Veeck's return rankled baseball's establishment, most owners viewing him as a pariah after exposing industry politics and maneuvering in his 1961 book Veeck As In Wreck.
-The owners were also unhappy with Veeck's extensive unfavorable discussion of the 1964 purchase of the New York Yankees by CBS in 1965's The Hustler's Handbook (a move Veeck felt exposed MLB to dangerous antitrust liabilities and endangered the antitrust exemption established in a 1922 ruling by the U.S. Supreme Court).
+Veeck was not heard from again in baseball ownership circles until 1975, when he repurchased the White Sox from John Allyn, the sole owner since 1969.
+Veeck's return rankled baseball's establishment, most owners viewing him as a pariah after exposing industry politics and maneuvering in his 1961 autobiography.
+The owners were also unhappy with Veeck's extensive unfavorable discussion of the 1964 purchase of the New York Yankees by CBS in 1965's The Hustler's Handbook, a move Veeck felt exposed MLB to dangerous antitrust liabilities and endangered the antitrust exemption established in a 1922 ruling by the U.S. Supreme Court.
 The White Sox were slated to move to Seattle, Washington for the amount of $14 million while Charlie O. Finley planned to move his Oakland Athletics to Chicago.
-However, it was Andy McKenna who approached Veeck about the possibility of returning home to Chicago, which got Veeck to assemble an ownership group to make an offer for the team.
+However, Andy McKenna approached Veeck about the possibility of returning home to Chicago, which got Veeck to assemble an ownership group to make an offer for the team.
 On December 16, 1975, Veeck's group purchased the team from Allyn.

 Almost immediately after reassuming control of the Sox, Veeck unleashed another publicity stunt.
 He and general manager Roland Hemond conducted four trades in a hotel lobby, in full view of the public; other owners considered this undignified.
 Two weeks later, however, arbitrator Peter Seitz's ruling struck down the reserve clause and ushered in the era of free agency, leading to dramatic increases in player salaries.
-Ironically Veeck had been the only baseball owner to testify in support of Curt Flood during his landmark court case, at which Flood had attempted to gain free agency after being traded to the Philadelphia Phillies.
+Ironically, Veeck had been the only baseball owner to testify in support of Curt Flood during his landmark court case, at which Flood had attempted to gain free agency after being traded to the Phillies.
 Veeck had proposed a gradual transition to a free-agent system in which players would gain free agency rights after a certain amount of service time.
 The owners gambled that Seitz would rule in their favor and maintain the reserve clause; he did not.